 Removing Impacted Wisdom Teeth

 Most patients develop their wisdom teeth, also known as the third molars, in their late teens or early twenties.
 If a wisdom tooth is impacted, it may need to be removed.
 Wisdom teeth become impacted when they become stuck below the surface of the gums and come in at an odd angle.
 This can affect the integrity of the neighboring teeth.
 In some cases, when a wisdom tooth is not removed, patients can experience dental pain, swelling, or other dental health issues.
-When we extract wisdom teeth, we alleviate these painful symptoms and prevent crooked and overcrowded teeth.
+When we extract wisdom teeth, we alleviate these painful symptoms and prevent overcrowded and crooked teeth.